- Are you struggling with your mental toughness?

 4) Strength under pressure: Demonstrate strength and stability in the face of chaos and negative situations.
 This requires discipline, but if you can do this you’ll be better to handle these situations better and better the more they arise.

 6) Self-validation: One of the biggest mistakes you can make is worrying about pleasing others.
 Sure you should always want to put your best foot forward, but if you truly have put your best foot forward that should be enough.
-Don’t forget what you stand for and always strive to do the right thing.
+Therefore, don’t forget what you stand for and always strive to do the right thing.

 Building Mental Strength: The Takeaway